swnydick/catIrt/README.md

 devtools::install_github("swnydick/catIrt")
 ```

 The first two lines of the second code block simply installs the devtools package if R cannot find its location.
-The devtools package contains the `install_github` function and is needed to easily install packages from github).
+The devtools package contains the `install_github` function and is needed to easily install packages from github.